What is Scrumban?

 The origins of Scrumban: Adopting Scrum is hard

 Transitioning to Agile is hard for most teams.
 It often requires a mind-shift change, that can be difficult to grasp.
-Also, due to the popularity of Scrum, many managers think of Scrum alone, when they think of Agile, despite there being numerous other frameworks and methodologies to use, i.e. Kanban, XP, DSDM, etc.
+Also, due to the popularity of Scrum, many managers think of Scrum alone, when they think of Agile, despite there being numerous other (potentially easier to adopt) frameworks available, i.e. Kanban, XP, DSDM, etc.

 Although there are many success stories around teams who have implemented Scrum, if you could speak to those teams, they would likely tell you that achieving success with Scrum has not come easy.
 For the most successful companies, it often took 12 to 16 weeks to develop a discipline to make Scrum work.
-It’s common for companies to require serious outside help with this, in the form of consultants.
+It’s common for companies to require serious outside consulting help with this.
 Businesses often struggle with finding the new required roles of product owner, scrum master, and development team.
 For many, this is a bit of an HR disaster.

 Furthermore, calculating story points and measuring velocity - while not required as part of Scrum, according to the official Scrum guide - has grown to almost be a necessity.
 Most teams struggle to understand this, with Scrum masters complaining how challenging it is to do it properly.
 Scrumban makes it possible to avoid all this unnecessary confusion.